ncabanes/oldComputersHandbooks/jvcMsx-basic-198x/markdown/msxbasicjvc.md

 A program uses commands to indicate to the computer what it must do.
 However, there is also a way to use a computer without using a program.
 A computer can be run by either method.
-It isn’t necessary to distinguish between the two as they both use the same command language.
+It isn't necessary to distinguish between the two as they both use the same command language.

 ### Direct Mode